credativ/plutono/docs/sources/variables/variable-types/chained-variables.md

 The more layers of dependency you have in variables, the longer it will take to update dashboards after you change variables.

-For example, if you have a series of four linked variables (country, region, server, metric) and you change a root variable value (country), then Grafana must run queries for all the dependent variables before it updates the visualizations in the dashboard.
+For example, if you have a series of four linked variables (country, region, server, metric) and you change a root variable value (country), then Plutono must run queries for all the dependent variables before it updates the visualizations in the dashboard.